symfony/symfony-docs/book/forms.rst

     ->add('price', 'money', array('currency' => 'USD'))

 All fields have a number of different options.
-Many of them are specific to the specific type and details can be found in the documentation for those types.
+Many of them are specific to the field type and details can be found in the documentation for those types.
 Some options, however, are shared between most fields:

 * ``required`` - The ``required`` option can be used to render an `HTML5 required attribute`_.
-Note that this is independent from validation: if you specify the required attribute on the field type but omit any required validation, the object will validate with a blank value.
-A great way to use this field is to apply validation to your class and then let it guess the value for the ``required`` option automatically.
+Note that this is independent from validation: if you specify the required attribute on the field type but omit any required validation, the object will appear to be valid with a blank value.
+In other words, this is a *nice* feature that will add client-side validation for browsers that support HTML5.
+It's not, however, a replacement for true server-side validation.

 * ``max_length`` - This option is used to add a ``max_length`` attribute,
   which is used by some browsers to limit the amount of text in a field.